 - Eagle 72 (Jerry Karl): Acquired by the Lindsey Hopkins team at some point late in 1972.
 It is not yet clear where Lee Kunzman first raced this car for Hopkins, as his #10 car in 1972 was a 1970 Eagle, and only photographs will show exactly where each car was used.
 The 1972 Eagle was Hopkins' #16 Ayr-Way Lloyds entry for Kunzman, and then became the #16 US Air Force entry for Bentley Warren later that season.
 It became the #42 Hopkins Buick entry for Jerry Karl to race in 1974.
 It was wrecked by Karl at the Indy 500, and team crew Duane Glasgow rebuilt it using the 7211 tub to run at Pocono and Michigan with Bentley Warren driving again.
 Warren had a tyre blow at Michigan in July, hit the wall and wrecked the 7211 tub.
 Duane then repaired the 7215 tub and had the car ready for Michigan in September with Mel Kenyon driving, but he hit the second turn wall heavily.
 Neither tub was repaired for racing again and both were later sold by Glasgow to Fred Fuhr (Hastings, MI) who sold them in 1981 to Bill Wiswedel (Holland, MI).
 Bill sold 7215 to restorer Walt Goodwin in the early 1990s who sold it to his customer Jim Jaeger for whom he then restored it to 1973 Indy 500 form.
 Run at the Goodwood Festival of Speed in 1999.
 Jaeger retained the car in 2010.

 - Eagle 72 (Mike Hiss): New to Patrick Racing and raced by Gordy Johncock in 1973 as the #25 Patrick Racing entry early in 1973 and then became the #20 STP Double Oil Filter Special at the Indy 500 when Patrick Racing picked up STP sponsorship.
-Johncock won the Indy 500 in this car but it was wrecked at Pocono in July when a wheel came off.
-Repaired and sold to Lee Brayton and John Eisenhour, and raced by Brayton at Michigan in September 1973 as the #61 Eisenhour-Brayton car, replacing the team's 1972 Coyote.
+Johncock won the Indy 500 in this car but it was wrecked at Pocono in July when a wheel came off and then damaged again at Milwaukee in August in an incident with Johnny Rutherford while Johncock was leading the race.
+The Eagle was repaired, sold to Lee Brayton and John Eisenhour, and raced by Brayton at Michigan in September 1973 as the #61 Eisenhour-Brayton car, replacing the team's 1972 Coyote.
 Retained for 1974 when it was Brayton's #28 car, also driven by Mike Hiss at Ontario.
 Wrecked by Brayton at Indianapolis during practice on 7 May when Tom Bigelow spun in front of him, and extensively damaged, the Daily Reports noting that the Eagle was "apparently a complete loss".
 Brayton had to return to the old Coyote for Pocono and it is not clear whether he raced the Coyote again at Michigan later in the year or whether the Eagle had been repaired.
 Retained by Lee Brayton and undergoing restoration at Walter Goodwin's workshop in May 2010.
 In June 2010, it appears that this car was placed in the Indianapolis Motor Speedway Museum, replacing the mueum's replica of Johncock's 1973 Indy 500 winner.
 Sold to Bruce McCaw around 2012.

 - Eagle 72 (Skip Barber): AAR's third team car in 1972 and entered at the Indy 500 as the #48 Mystery Eagle for Jerry Grant.
 Also raced by Grant at other races that season, taking pole position at Ontario with the first official lap at over 200 mph.
 The car was sold to engine specialist Bruce H. Crower for 1973 and entered as his #23 Crower Cams car as a test bed for various Chevrolet engine projects over the next three seasons.
 In late 1976, the car returned again as the #57, powered by Crower's own flat-6 engine.
 Crower then acquired a 1974 Eagle for 1978 and the '72 car was retired.